What do you understand by Cataract?

 Topography

-Cutting-edge Cataract Topography Machine: Utilizing advanced imaging technology to precisely map and analyze the corneal surface, providing valuable data for accurate pre-operative assessment, surgical planning, and optimal outcomes in cataract surgery.
+Cutting-edge Cataract Topography Machine: Utilizing advanced imaging technology to precisely map and analyze the corneal surface, providing valuable data for accurate pre-operative assessment, surgical planning, and optimal outcomes in cataract eye surgery.

 Speciality